 Four generations of the McCall family have compassionately attended to the funeral needs of Greater Victoria since David M. McCall and James M. McCall founded McCall Bros.
 Funeral Directors in 1921.
-It is a testament to the strength and caring nature of our family that one generation followed another in helping Victoria’s bereaved for over 100 years.
+This enduring legacy stands as a testament to the McCall family's resilience and compassionate ethos, where each generation dutifully succeeded the previous one in supporting Victoria's grieving community for over a century.

 McCall Gardens was founded in 1921 as McCall Bros.
 Funeral Directors Ltd and was located on the corner of Johnson Street and Vancouver Street in downtown Victoria.
 It started with the purchase of an 1884 residence built by Victoria pioneer, JH Todd, who founded the Todd Fish Canneries where the Empress Hotel now stands.
 The McCall brothers purchased the residence from Lee Mong Kow who was an interpreter and important figure in the history of education in Victoria’s Chinatown.
 The residence was substantially improved and converted into a first-class funeral home for its time.
 The property across the street was seeded to grass, planted with flowers and carried the name McCall Gardens.